The Oscar Nomnomnom Challenge!

 No, Michael Dowse’s sports movie won’t win points for clever plotting, but it scores repeatedly for everything else.
 From its slow-mo opening shot of a blood-splattered tooth dropping onto the ice (accompanied by loud classical music), Goon somehow manages to be both ludicrously serious and seriously ludicrous.
 The gore is wonderfully overplayed, but the amusing violence has a gut-wrenching accuracy to it – one given an extra kick by Liev Schreiber’s intimidating rival.

-In between the great puck action, solid scripting and Dowse’s nippy visuals, plaudits should go to Seann William Scott who transforms himself to give a surprisingly sensitive performance.
+In between the great puck action, solid scripting and Dowse’s nippy visuals, plaudits should go to Sean William Scott who transforms himself to give a surprisingly sensitive performance.
 What could have been a gross-out swear-fest (see Baruchel’s best friend) is turned by Scott into a sweet story of an outcast come good.
 Scenes with his dysfunctional, intelligent family are touching and believable, as is his naïve loyalty to his (exceptionally hairy) teammates.
 His unwavering cuteness even manages to woo unsuspecting Eva (Pill).

 Compare this to Scott’s more familiar roles in American Pie, Evolution and Dude, Where's My Car? and this is almost award-worthy stuff.
 Even if he does spend the whole film wearing a shirt with “69” on the back – yes, for exactly those reasons.